Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation

 \subsubsection{Real-World Pseudo-GT Generation}

-Despite efforts of filtering and calibration, significant gap still exists between the simulated tactile force field and the marker displacement on real sensors.
+Despite filtering and calibration, a significant gap remains between simulated tactile fields and real marker displacements.
 Furthermore, obtaining dense ground-truth extrinsic contact fields directly in the real world is extremely difficult, as it would require instrumenting the entire surface of arbitrary tools with high-resolution force sensors.
 To bridge these challenges, we introduce a \textbf{Real-World Alignment} stage.
-We collect a small calibration dataset of real-world interactions and generate "Pseudo-Ground Truth" labels using geometric heuristics and analytical force optimization.
+We collect a small real-world alignment dataset and generate pseudo-ground-truth labels using geometric heuristics and analytical force optimization.

 \textbf{Heuristic Contact Probability.} We constrain data collection to a structured task: scraping a flat surface with known table height $z_{table}$.
 We first identify geometrically plausible contact candidates $C_{candidate} \subset P_{obj}$ using a height threshold ($p_z < z_{table} + \epsilon$).
 To eliminate false positives (e.g., the tool hovering near the surface without touching), we apply a signal-based gating filter.
 We compute the mean magnitude of tactile marker displacements relative to the initial undeformed frame.
 A frame is labeled as "in contact" only if this mean delta signal exceeds a calibrated noise threshold.
 For these valid frames, points in $C_{candidate}$ are assigned soft contact probability labels $c_i \in [0, 1]$ inversely proportional to their distance from the table surface.